 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

-I didn’t think much of Phuket when we were making our way through Thailand, however I was really looking forward to exploring the nearby Phang Nga Bay, well known for it’s picturesque little limestone islands and beaches.
+I didn’t think much of Phuket when we were making our way through Thailand, however I was really looking forward to exploring the nearby Phang Nga Bay, well known for its picturesque little limestone islands and beaches.
 We joined a full day tour from Phuket to take in the main sights which included visiting some of the islands and doing some sea kayaking.
+The first island we would visit was Koh Panyee.

 It took a couple of hours to get to the Surakul pier, as the tour unexpectedly stopped at a touristy “Monkey Temple” along the way where tourists can buy bunches of bananas and then get freaked out when they get covered in monkeys.